Smiling in the Midst of Life’s Challenges

 Some days, it may feel impossible.
 But even on those days, simply showing up is enough.

-Even resting is strength.
+Even resting is a strength.

 Even breaking down is part of healing.